-Richard was appointed to the Board in July 2020.
+to the Board in July 2020.

-Richard is an investment banker who has extensive capital markets and corporate finance experience.
-He is a Director of Zeus Capital and has previously worked with Panmure Gordon, Lazard, Charterhouse and UBS.
-He is a Non-Executive Director of BMO Private Equity Trust plc and holds a number of private company appointments including Non-Executive Director of Alpha Real Capital and Vice Chair of Invescore Group.
+Career and experience

+Richard is an investment banker

+who has extensive capital

+markets and corporate finance

+experience.
+He is a Director of

+Zeus Capital and has previously

+worked with Panmure Gordon,

+Lazerd, Charterhouse and UBS.

+He is a Non-Executive Director

+of BMO Private Equity Trust ple

+and holds a number of private

+company appointments

+including Non-Executive Director

+of Alpha Real Capital and Vice

+Chair of Invescore Group.
-Richard is Chair of the Nomination Committee, and is a member of all three Board Committees.

-all three Board Committees until 30 April 2021.
-Richard is no longer a member of the Audit, Remuneration or Nomination Committees.
+Richard is Chair of the Nomination Committee, and is a member of all three Board Committees all three Board Committees until 30 April 2021, Richard is no longer a member of the Audit.
+Remuneration